mlochbaum/BQN/doc/join.md

         1↓∾' '∾¨"time"‿"to"‿"join"‿"some"‿"words"

+        ∾1↓⥊(<" * ")≍˘"time"‿"to"‿"join"‿"some"‿"words"

 Join also extends the rank of a unit element (including an atom) to allow it to fit into the list.
 The highest-rank element determines the rank of the result.

         ∾"abc"‿'d'‿"ef"‿(<'g')

         ∾"abcd"  # Result has to be rank 0, impossible

-However, Join has higher-dimensional uses as well.
+Join has higher-dimensional uses as well.
 Given a rank-`m` array of rank-`n` arrays (requiring `m≤n`), it will merge arrays along their first `m` axes.
 For example, if the argument is a matrix of matrices representing a [block matrix](https://en.wikipedia.org/wiki/Block_matrix), Join will give the corresponding unblocked matrix as its result.

         ⊢ m ← (3‿1≍⌜4‿2‿5) ⥊¨ 2‿3⥊↕6
         ∾ m  # Join all that together